boccos/fridge-inventory/README.md

 # landing-page
-web page design by me
+simple web page design by me using HTML/CSS